Indexed Universal Life Insurance:

 What is it?

 Indexed universal life insurance (IUL) is an insurance policy with many benefits.
 Certainly, IUL’s provide a death benefit.
 However, this type of insurance can also be useful for retirees in several ways.
 First, policyholders may earn a rate of return on their max funded IUL.
 This is also true for other universal insurance policies, but IUL’s have an advantage.
 For example, an IUL may be a way to protect your money.
-In addition, you may see a reasonable rate of return with an IUL because the earnings link to an index.
+In addition, you may see a reasonable rate of return over time with an IUL because the earnings link to an index.
 Hence, the name of the product is indexed universal life insurance.
-Also, retirees may be able to have a tax-free retirement income source by using an IUL.
+Also, retirees may be able to have a tax-free* retirement income source by using an IUL.

-An IUL may be part of an overall retirement plan.
+An IUL may be part of an overall retirement strategy.
 Here’s how it works.
 In exchange for your premium, an insurance company gives you a life insurance policy.
 Typically, the IUL is “max funded”, meaning that the total life insurance premium is paid upfront.
 In this way, the insurance company protects your cash.
 The money in your IUL is not at risk in the market.
 Alternatively, your policy dollars link to and index.
 Therefore, retirees with IUL’s may be able to actually earn a rate of return when that particular index is up.
 Conversely, you don’t lose money when the index is down.
 Regardless of market conditions, an IUL is a possible way to protect your money.

 Indexed Universal Life Work?